OSLC/developing-oslc-applications/_harp/iotp_adaptor/toolchain-model.md

 A **ServiceProvider** represents a container of managed resources and specifies the Services the server provides on those resources.
 A **Service** provides basic CRUD operations, creation factory, query capability and delegated creation and/or selection dialogs on specified OSLC domain resources.
 Here's some guidelines on using multiple service providers and multiple services.

 1. A service provider represents a container of resources and the provided OSLC services.
 Typical resource containers would be jazz.net application Project Areas, IoT Platform and IBM Cloud Organizations, LDP Containers, etc.
 1. Each service provider would have separate services for each supported domain.
 There will often be only one.
-However CE4IoTConnector has two since it integrated the IoT Platform and IBM Cloud domains.
+However iotp-adaptor has two since it integrated the IoT Platform and IBM Cloud domains.
 1. Each service can have zero or more BasicCapability, CreationFactory, QueryCapability and/or Dialog capabilities
 1. Each capability can manage zero or more resources and may specify information about the managed resources using ResourceShapes.
 2. Creation and Selection Dialog can use different dialogs for different resources if they have different shapes. or you can choose to use the same dialog for all resources and edit the generated JSP files to use a selection list to select the desired resource type.